 13. Or, Skip the Baby Shower Games

-Shower games are often boring and unnecessary.
+Baby shower games are often boring and unnecessary.
 If everyone knows each other, let people talk, eat, and watch the presents open.
 Everything else is just silly filler.
 A baby shower does not have to resemble a typical party, as its purpose is to help the mom(and dad)-to-be for the future.
 There will be enough fun without games.

 Cheap Baby Showers: Favors